tornado4444/ROTATE_TRIANGLE_CONSOLE/README.md

            j * cos(A) * sin(C) + k * sin(A) * sin(C) + i * cos(B) * cos(C);
 }
 ```
+Here is the same logic for formula 3D rotation...but we have but there are some differences:
+_1) i -= centerX;_

 # FULL RESULT.